ewantown/LifeInteractive/README.md

 by cultivating the life form than by shooting indiscriminately.

 ### Intention:
-The game ought to be fun for everyone, and may eventually be of use to me as a testing ground for simple game-playing agents.
-I'd like to have another agent interact with the board by selecting a single cell per generation to "flip", as decided by search of a game tree, and then automate the tank(s) to play optimally against such an agent... one day.
+The game ought to fun, of course, but the program was/is a sort of "sandbox".
+The idea may eventually be of use to me as a testing ground for simple game-playing agents and/or multi-agent system, e.g. have another agent interact with the board by selecting a single cell per generation to "flip", as decided by search of a game tree, then automate the tank(s) to play optimally against such an agent... one day.
+Hopefully it is of interest to someone else, for some reason.

 ### Structure: